 DreamBoard represents a milestone in the way engineers show hardware manufacturers what features they want the most.
 A development kit, or devkit, is an essential piece of technology for the electrical design engineer.
-Devkits allow engineers to quickly produce a prototype of their invention without having to make a invest heavily in custom hardware or circuitry.
+Devkits allow engineers to quickly produce a prototype of their invention without having to invest heavily in custom hardware or circuitry.
 Devkits have changed the face of how electronic products are made, and every year new ones are made that offer additional kinds of functionality—temperature sensors, onboard gyroscopes, accelerometers, and dozens of other components.

 But with thousands of different kinds of devkits available to choose from, are engineers really getting the features they need?
 The hardware manufacturers whose products we sell want to know what engineers really want.
 We decided to turn to our community of 300,000 electronic engineers and put the question to them in a fun, new way.